 Sources of Fecal Waste

 Water quality monitoring studies in the Russian River Watershed (studies) find that FIB concentrations (e.g., E. coli, enterococci, and Bacteroides) in surface waters are significantly higher during wet weather periods, than during dry periods, indicating that storm water runoff has a strong influence on the delivery of fecal waste to the Russian River and its tributaries.
 Studies also find that regardless of the time of year, E. coli and enterococci concentrations in surface waters are significantly higher in developed areas (both sewered and non-sewered), than other areas (e.g., shrubland, forestland, and agricultural lands).
 Human-specific Bacteroides bacteria concentrations in the wet period indicate a widespread human fecal waste signature in all land cover types, except forestland.
 Bovine-specific Bacteroides bacteria concentrations in the wet period indicate a widespread bovine fecal waste signature in shrubland, agricultural lands, and developed onsite septic (rural residential) areas.
 Focused assessments find that: 1) FIB concentrations correlate with parcel density in those areas with OWTS; and 2) higher concentrations of both Bacteroides and E. coli bacteria are associated with periods of high use at beach recreational areas.
 PhyloChipTM phylogenetic DNA microarray data did not corelate with E. coli, enterococci or Bacteroides data, but did identify human waste signals and grazer waste signals in specific HUC-12 subwatersheds as described in Section I., Problem Statement.
-In total, these studies indicate the widespread presence of fecal waste sources within the Russian River Watershed.
+In total, these studies indicate the widespread presence of fecal waste sources throughout the Russian River Watershed.

-The following specific source categories are determined to have potential to discharge fecal waste to surface waters in the Russian River Watershed:
+The following specific source categories are determined to have potential to discharge fecal waste to surface waters in the Russian River Watershed and require control under this TMDL Action Plan:

 Potential Sources of Human Fecal Waste Material